Business Registration regulations in Hong Kong

 For registered business, its Business Registration Certificate has to be renewed annually (unless it is a certificate for 3 years).
-The business registration office will usually send the business registration renewal demand note by post to the business address approximately in the middle of the month preceding the commencement month of the renewal BR Certificate.
+The business registration office will usually send the business registration renewal demand note by post to the business address approximately in the middle of the month preceding the commencement month of the renewal Business Registration Certificate.

 Business registration number is the Tax Identification Number (TIN)

 Business Registration number is a unique number assigned to a business by the Inland Revenue.
 The Business Registration number comprises 8 numerals at the front of business registration certificate number (e.g. 99999999-&&&-&&-&&-&).
 All the numerals of the Business Registration number are used as the identifier equivalent to TIN for entities.